-Southeast's Learning Assistance Program was developed to create an academic environment accessible for all students.
-Designed to enhance both academic and personal skills, the Learning Assistance Program provides direct support and services online and in person to help students achieve their educational goals.
+Learning Assistance Programs is dedicated to creating an academic environment accessible for all students.
+Designed to enhance both academic and personal skills, Learning Assistance Programs provides direct support and services, online and in person, to help students achieve their educational goals.

-University Tutorial Services is provided through Learning Assistance Programs and Student Support Services and is nationally certified by the College Reading and Learning Association (CRLA).
+University Tutorial Services is provided through Learning Assistance Programs and is nationally certified by the College Reading and Learning Association (CRLA).
 Tutoring is available for enrolled University undergraduate students.

 College Success Seminars